jcouto/pnc_spks/README.md

 ## Installing

-This is a python package, may be easier to get an Anaconda distribution.
+This is a python package, may be easier install if you download an Anaconda Python distribution.

-Dependencies: matplotlib,numpy,pandas,argparse,glob,tqdm,vispy
+List of dependencies: matplotlib,numpy,pandas,argparse,glob,tqdm,vispy

 Install:

-Download the repository and run "python setup.py develop" from the repository directory.
+Download the repository and run "python setup.py develop" from the repository folder.